COPRS/infrastructure/docs/user_manuals/how-to/Graylog content packs.md

 ## Purpose

-Graylog has a mecanism that allows administrators to export a part of their graylog configuration's.
+Graylog has a mecanism that allows administrators to export a part of their graylog configurations.
-That's include Inputs, Extractors, Pipelines, Gork Patterns etc.. https://www.graylog.org/features/content-packs
+That include Inputs, Extractors, Pipelines, Gork Patterns etc.. https://www.graylog.org/features/content-packs

-In a cloud context, that is helpfull as platforms can be redeployed many times.
+In a cloud context, that is helpful as platforms can be redeployed many times.
 This document explains how you can easily import your graylog content pack.

 ## Update kustomization.yaml
-The first step, consist in create a folder `content-packs` in the `apps/graylog` folder.
+The first step consists in creating a folder `content-packs` in the `apps/graylog` folder.
 Inside this folder you can copy past your content packs in json format.

 Once done, you have to update the `kustomization.yaml` file of Graylog.